apmckinlay/natureapp/trees/pacdog.md

 habitat: [forest,urban]
 visibility: high
 ---
-Pacific Dogwood is a showy tree very common along the Pacific coast of southern BC, Washington, Oregon, and California.
+Pacific Dogwood is a showy tree very common along the Pacific coast of southern British Columbia, Washington, Oregon, and California.
 The Dogwood is covered with large greenish-white **flowers** (not really flowers but bracts) from **April** to **June**.
 The 4-6 petal-like bracts (1-3 in long) appear before the leaves.
 The tree may bloom again in late summer.

 Clusters of red **berries** appear in the autumn, and the leaves turn pinkish-red to yellowish-orange before falling.